racksyyy/PCA-Based-Football-Player-Style-Mapping/README.md

 ### 🧠 Overview
 This project applies **Principal Component Analysis (PCA)** to **FIFA 21 player data** to visualize and compare footballers based on their attributes.
-By reducing multiple skill attributes (such as pace, shooting, passing, dribbling, defending, and physicality) into two principal components,
+By reducing multiple skill attributes (such as pace, shooting, passing, dribbling, defending, and physicality) into 2 principal components,
 we can **map player styles**, **understand performance patterns**, and **find similar players**.

 ---